Kartik-12/Table-Number-Spring/README.md

 Once the project is running, by default the server port is 8080 ( if not changed in application.properties). so using a jmeter or postman you can make a POST request using the API "http://localhost:8080/addnumber".

+For the POST Request you can pass your request body as the JSON object as below -

+{
+"tableNumber" : number
+}

+You can change the number to the desired integer value and from 0 to number will be stored in the MySQL database.